Trump, Biden trips illustrate Electoral College calculations

 Republicans point to an aging population and a shrinking voter-registration edge for Democrats, down 20% from 2016’s election to 717,000, according to the latest Pennsylvania data.
 The numbers also show that many more non-voting Democrats than Republicans fell off voter rolls in the last four years.

-Associated Press Writer Marc Levy in Harrisburg, Pennsylvania, contributed to this report.
+Eds: Weissert reported from Washington, Lemire from New York.
+Associated Press writer Kevin Freking in Washington and Marc Levy in Harrisburg, Pennsylvania, contributed to this report.